 Attorneys in most states have an ethical duty to use technology in a manner that benefits the interests of their clients.
 But this does not mean that every law firm needs to expend significant resources by having or appointing a dedicated technological improvements specialist.

-In fact, when looking for ways to improve operational efficiencies, it can easy to overlook assets already in your employ when looking for the “Best New Thing.”
+In fact, when looking for ways to improve a law firm's operational efficiencies, it can easy to overlook assets already in your employ when looking for the “Best New Thing.”

 Employees are often more invested in environments that invest in them and encourage their input.
 Feeling like a part of a team is far stronger motivation to see the firm as a whole succeed as opposed to feeling like another cog in the machine.